autocloudarc/0016-New-LinuxCentOSOnPremVHDPrepForAzure/README.md

 ## DESCRIPTION
-This script prepares an On-Prem Linux CentOS 7 VM to be used as a custom image in Azure.
+This script prepares an On-Prem Linux CentOS 7.2 VM to be used as a custom image in Azure.
 Details for the manual process are available in the reference below.

 EXAMPLE 1
-bash New-AzureRmLinuxCentOSOnPremImage.sh
+bash New-AzureRmLinuxCentOSOnPremVHDPrepForAzure.sh

 REFERENCE
 https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-upload-centos